libyal/winreg-kb/docs/sources/EventLog-keys.md

 Name | Data type | Description
 --- | --- | ---
-(default) | | Case insensitive log source.
+(default) | REG_SZ | Case insensitive log source.
-MessageFileName | | Path to an event message file.
+MessageFileName | REG_EXPAND_SZ | Path to an event message file.
 An event message file contains language-dependent strings that describe the events.
-ResourceFileName | | Path to an event resource file.
+ResourceFileName | REG_EXPAND_SZ | Path to an event resource file.
+ParameterFileName | REG_EXPAND_SZ | Path to an event parameter file.

 ## Message file paths

 A message file path can be defined in numerous different ways for example:

-As an abosolute path
+As an absolute path

 ```
 C:\Windows\System32\mscoree.dll